QuBenhao/LeetCode/problems/problems_1849/problem.md

 # 1849.
-Splitting a String Into Descending Consecutive Values
+Splitting a String Into Descending Consecutive Values [Rating: 1746.88]

 You are given a string `s` that consists of only digits.